autowarefoundation/autoware/common/tier4_control_rviz_plugin/README.md

 # tier4_control_rviz_plugin

-This package is to add manual controller from rviz plugin.
+This package is to mimic external control for simulation.

 ## Inputs / Outputs